tronprotocol/documentation/TRX/Tron-doc.md

 TRON uses account model.
 An account's identity is address, it needs private key signature to operate an account.
 An account has many attributes, like TRX balance, tokens balance, bandwidth, etc. TRX and tokens can be transfered from account to account and it costs bandwidth.
 An account can also issue a smart contract, apply to become a super representative candidate, vote, etc. All TRON's activities are based on account.

-## 3.2 Way to create an account
+## 3.2 Way to Create an Account

-a) Use a wallet to generate the address and private key
+- Use a wallet to generate the address and private key.
 To active the account, you need to transfer TRX or transfer token to the new created account
-b) Use an account already existed in TRON network to create an account
+- Use an account already existed in TRON network to create an account

-## 3.3 Key-pair generation algorithm
+## 3.3 Key-pair Generation Algorithm
 Tron signature algorithm is ECDSA, curve used is SECP256K1.
 Private key is a random bumber, public key is a point in the elliptic curve.
 The process is: first generate a random number d to be the private key, then caculate P = d * G as the public key, G is the elliptic curve base point.

-## 3.4 Address format
+## 3.4 Address Format
 Use the public key P as the input, by SHA3 get the result H. The length of the public key is 64 bytes, SHA3 uses Keccak256.
 Use the last 20 bytes of H, and add a byte of 0x41 in front of it, then the address come out.
 Do basecheck to address, here is the final address.
 All addresses start with 'T'.
 basecheck process: first do sha256 caculation to address to get h1, then do sha256 to h1 to get h2, use the first 4 bytes as check to add it to the end of the address to get address||check, do base58 encode to address||check to get the final result.
 character map: